 PART II - CARE OF EXPECANT CHILDREN AND CHILD PARENTS

-- 4. (1) The national government shall, to the extent of its constitutional mandate, promote the care and protection of expectant children and child parents. - Government with respect to child parents.
+4. (1) The national government shall, to the extent of its constitutional mandate, promote the care and protection of expectant children and child parents.

+Obligations of the National Government with respect to child parents.